stephband/midi/README.md

 by <code>navigator.requestMIDIAcess()</code>, or where MIDI is not supported,
 <code>MIDI.request</code> is a rejected promise.

+    MIDI.request
-    MIDI.request.then(function(midi) {
+    .then(function(midi) {
         // Do something with midi object
+    })
+    .catch(function(error) {
+        // Alert the user they don't have MIDI
     });

-Note that MIDI library functions are available before the promise is resolved.
+Note that using the MIDI library you don't really need to touch the midi object.
-Calling <code>MIDI.on(query, fn)</code> before this time will nonetheless bind to incoming MIDI events when they become available.
+MIDI functions are available before the promise is resolved.
+For example, calling <code>MIDI.on(query, fn)</code> before this time will bind to incoming MIDI events when <code>MIDI.request</code> is resolved.

 ## MIDI functions